Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/2026 Market Watch for Mobile Games Studio Leaders.md

 The macro picture is tightening while the operational picture is getting more innovative.

-**The winners in 2026–2027 will be the studios that:**
+**The winners in 2026â€“2027 will be the studios that:**

-• Treat onboarding as a UA channel
+â€¢ Treat onboarding as a UA channel
-• Blend casual acquisition with midcore or casino monetization
+â€¢ Blend casual acquisition with midcore or casino monetization
-• Build remarketing into their core UA system
+â€¢ Build remarketing into their core UA system
-• Reduce dependence on large exits and focus on operational profitability
+â€¢ Reduce dependence on large exits and focus on operational profitability
-• Align creative and product cycles around a world where AppLovin, Apple, and Google are reshaping the rules quarterly
+â€¢ Align creative and product cycles around a world where AppLovin, Apple, and Google are reshaping the rules quarterly

 This is the new mobile landscape.
 Studios who adapt early will own it.